Is Jon Brumley Texas Venture Labs a venture fund?

 What is the relationship between Texas Venture Labs and the McCombs School of Business?

-Texas Venture Labs is a part of the McCombs School of Business and Texas Venture Labs is a cross-campus organization.
+Texas Venture Labs is a part of the McCombs School of Business but Texas Venture Labs is a cross-campus organization with students from a variety of different graduate programs at UT Austin.

 What is the relationship between Texas Venture Labs and UT’s Austin Technology Incubator?